themustafaomar/jsvectormap/docs/basic-example.md

 ```

 ## Overwrite style
-Style was written using `Scss` so you can overwrite the default style using variables without twaeaking it, you may want to take a look at [jsvectormap.scss](https://github.com/themustafaomar/jsvectormap/blob/master/src/scss/jsvectormap.scss) to know about all possiable variables.
+Style was written using `Sass` so you can overwrite the default style using variables without twaeaking it, you may want to take a look at [jsvectormap.scss](https://github.com/themustafaomar/jsvectormap/blob/master/src/scss/jsvectormap.scss) to know about all possiable variables.
 ```scss
 // app.scss